NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

     orientation axes such as the color, size, font size and color, thickness, and cone (tip) size and radius.
--   Added option in Camera dialog (available in File menu) for using orthographic projection in renderer (previoulsy only perspective projection was supported).
+-   Added option in Camera dialog (available in File menu) for using orthographic projection in renderer (previously only perspective projection was supported).